ergoplatform/ergo/papers/subblocks.md

 at the same time, consensus-enforced commitments to properly ordered sub-blocks would allow for protocols and applications using sub-blocks data.

 We have chosen weak commitments.
-That is, a miner
+That is, a miner may (and incentivized to)